Grounding Fallacies Misrepresenting Scientific Publications in Evidence: Abstract

 \section{Abstract}

-Health-related misinformation claims often falsely cite a credible biomedical publication as evidence, which superficially appears to support the false claim.
-The publication does not really support the claim, but a reader could believe it thanks to the use of logical fallacies.
-Here, we aim to detect and to highlight such fallacies, which requires carefully assessing the exact content of the misrepresented publications.
-To achieve this, we introduce \dataset{}, an extension of the fallacy detection dataset \missci{}. \dataset{} builds on \missci{} by grounding the applied fallacies in real-world passages from misrepresented studies.
-This creates a realistic test-bed for detecting and verbalizing these fallacies under real-world input conditions, and enables novel passage-retrieval tasks. \dataset{} is the first logical fallacy dataset which pairs the real-world misrepresented evidence with incorrect claims, identical to the input to evidence-based fact-checking models.
-With \dataset{}, we \emph{i}) benchmark retrieval models in identifying passages that support claims only when fallacies are applied, \emph{ii)} evaluate how well LLMs articulate fallacious reasoning from misrepresented scientific passages, and \emph{iii)} assess the effectiveness of fact-checking models in refuting claims that misrepresent biomedical research.
-Our findings show that current fact-checking models struggle to use relevant passages from misrepresented publications to refute misinformation.
-Moreover, these passages can mislead LLMs into accepting false claims as true.\footnote{\url{https://github.com/UKPLab/arxiv2024-missciplus}}
+Health-related misinformation claims often falsely cite a credible biomedical publication as evidence.
+These publications only superficially seem to support the false claim, when logical fallacies are applied.
+In this work, we aim to detect and to highlight such fallacies, which requires assessing the exact content of the misrepresented publications.
+To achieve this, we introduce \dataset{}, an extension of the fallacy detection dataset \missci{}. \dataset{} extends \missci{} by grounding the applied fallacies in real-world passages from misrepresented studies.
+This creates a realistic test-bed for detecting and verbalizing fallacies under real-world input conditions, and enables new and realistic passage-retrieval tasks. \dataset{} is the first logical fallacy dataset which pairs the real-world misrepresented evidence with incorrect claims, identical to the input to evidence-based fact-checking models.
+With \dataset{}, we \emph{i}) benchmark retrieval models in identifying passages that support claims only with fallacious reasoning, \emph{ii)} evaluate how well LLMs verbalize fallacious reasoning based on misrepresented scientific passages, and \emph{iii)} assess the effectiveness of fact-checking models in refuting claims that misrepresent biomedical research.
+Our findings show that current fact-checking models struggle to use misrepresented scientific passages to refute misinformation.
+Moreover, these passages can mislead LLMs into accepting false claims as true.\footnote{Code and data are available at \url{https://github.com/UKPLab/naacl2025-missciplus}}